jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+You will be fooled by a trick if it involves more time, money and practice than you (or any other sane onlooker) would be willing to invest.

+> *Teller*

 Dance until your bones clatter.
 What a prize you are.
 What a lucky sack of stars.